List of Alex Rider characters: Zeljan Kurst

 Kurst meets Yu publicly on at least one occasion in the novel, so Yu can brief him on the progress of the operation.
 Kurst owns and operates a funeral parlor business which has a secret room that serves as a conference room for Scorpia in London.
 Unlike most members of Scorpia, Kurst treats Rider with caution, despite his age, knowing that he was responsible for many of Scorpia's failures.

 In Scorpia Rising, Kurst masterminds a new plot after a Greek millionaire asks him to return the Elgin Marbles to him.
 Kurst plans to use Alex Rider and MI6's use of him to obtain that objective.
 The plan is to use Julius Grief (the clone made of Alex during Point Blanc, who wants revenge against Alex) to assassinate the American Secretary of State in Egypt and frame Alex for it, killing him along the way, and then blackmail the British government with the knowledge of MI6's use of a teenage boy unless they turn over the Elgin Marbles.
 He assigned a new member of the Scorpia board, Abdul-Aziz Al-Rahim, to carry it out.
 Board member Levi Kroll expresses opposition to the plan in the meeting and, pointing a gun at Kurst, threatens to leave.
 Kurst orders his assassination through the use of a sniper before using his body to attract MI6's attention on a school in Cairo where they will inevitably send Alex.

 Unlike with operations Invisible Sword and Reef Encounter, Kurst decides to follow this operation more closely to prevent mistakes; it is this closer link with the plot that eventually proves his undoing.
 The plan fails and ends in the deaths of Razim, Julius Grief and Erik Gunter.
 While he tries to flee to his safe house in Siberia, Kurst is arrested by the Interpol and put on trial for several criminal charges.
 After Kurst's arrest, Scorpia is officially disbanded.

 Kurst, Yassen Gregorovich, the Grimaldi twins, Julius Grief, Nightshade and Dominic Royce are the only major antagonists who are not introduced and killed in the same book.
-Kurst himself is also, along with Royce, the only main antagonist who is not killed at all and the only main antagonist that Alex never even comes in contact with.
+Kurst himself is also, along with Royce in both cases, the only main antagonist who is not killed at all and the only main antagonist that Alex never even comes into contact with.
 Furthermore, his role of being a criminal mastermind is similar to Ernst Stavro Blofeld's, the latter being the head of the James Bond organisation SPECTRE.